Sanshain/django-ui-widgets/README.md

 # django-ui-widgets

-This is an add-on for django, consisting of improved widgets and fields with an expanded viewing interface and advanced features.
+Add-on for the **django framework** consisting of improved widgets and fields with an expanded viewing interface and advanced features.
 Django widgets are taken as a basis.

-### Package contains
+### Package contains:

 - [DynamicMultiSelect](#dynamicmultiselect)
 - [DynamicSelect](#dynamicselect)